 “This profession offers so many different areas in which professionals can work, and they can move from pediatrics to adult populations.
 They can also work anywhere from schools to nursing homes,” Koscinski said.

 Also, Occupational Therapy careers are booming today!
-From 2016 to 2026, this career in healthcare is projected to grow 24 percent.
-This is much faster than the average for all occupations.
+Over the next decade, this career in healthcare is projected to grow 18 percent.
+This is much faster than the average for all careers in healthcare.
 So, why is this career expanding?
 Well, as the baby boom generation ages, more and more seniors are requiring occupational therapy services.
 Also, there is an increased awareness surrounding many chronic conditions, such as diabetes, and occupational therapy has proven to be an excellent service to these patients.
 Lastly, there is great research being conducted in regards to the autism spectrum, and occupational therapy is able to offer benefits to these patients by focusing in on their social skills.

 Today, the vast majority of Occupational Therapists either work in state, local or private hospitals, or are employed by the offices of Physical Therapists, Occupational Therapists, Speech Therapists or Audiologists.
 However, elementary schools, nursing care facilities and home health services also tend to employ these professionals.
 The state with the highest level of employment in this occupation is California, followed by Texas, New York, Pennsylvania and Florida.

 When looking for an initial position after graduating from an occupational therapy program, Koscinski recommends searching the American Occupational Therapy Association website for helpful tips and insight.
 She also suggests checking career boards at local hospitals and outpatient centers, as well as taking to Facebook groups asking which settings, facilities and organizations are hiring.